j-1in/custom-userstyles/README.md

 ---

 ## Goals
 1. **Everforest Everywhere** – Apply the Everforest theme to popular websites.
-2. **Based on Catppuccin** – Reuse their structure and methodology for easier maintenance.
+2. **Based on Catppuccin** – Reuse their structure and scripts for easier maintenance.
 3. **Automated Conversions** – Automation so future Catppuccin updates can be converted into Everforest.

 ---